 “No,” she answered.
 A man on a mountain bike had just grabbed her hand bag and shot off.
 “I saw him,” I said.
 “He went off towards Newton.
 Stay here and I’ll run home and call the Police.”

 “No,” said the lady.
 “It doesn’t matter,” and then she started to laugh, slowly at first, then developing into a great big hysterical laugh.

 Well, I thought, I wonder if this is some sort of shock reaction?
 Should I perhaps slap or shake her or something?
 The lady could see where my thinking was taking me and held up her hand.
 “I’m not mad, just a minute and I’ll explain.”

 When she had calmed down she told me that she came here every day to walk her dog but the dog always liked to have a poop on the football field.
 Well, she was aware of the kids playing football so she always used her poop scoop and picked up the dog mess but felt a little self-conscious walking back home carrying a bag of poop.
 Now this is the bit where you’ve probably preempted me and guessed what happened.
 The lady brought an old handbag with her to carry the poop and that’s what the hoodie biker had grabbed!

 I can just imagine the face on that hoodie when he stopped to examine his goods.
 What would he find?
 Had it been pension day?
 Would he find a purse filled with money?

 Well, when it comes down to it, he found exactly what he deserved!

 If you liked this post, why not try my book?
-Click the links at the top of the page for more information or watch the video below!
+Click the links at the top of the page to buy or for more information!